 While fertilizing your roses regularly helps them produce lots of flowers, over-fertilizing them can cause problems.
 Fertilizers contain strong ingredients, especially synthetic fertilizers.
 If these chemicals and salts build up too much in the soil, your rose’s leaves may get burned and turn yellow.

-Always water your rose before you apply a dose of fertilizer.
-Always dilute liquid fertilizers according to the packet instructions.
+I recommend always watering your rose plant before you apply a dose of fertilizer.
+I like to dilute liquid fertilizers according to the packet instructions.
 Most roses should only be fertilized a couple of times a year.
-Repeat-blooming roses need a dose of fertilizer after each round of flowers finishes.
+I find that repeat-blooming roses need a dose of fertilizer after each round of flowers finishes.

 7) Incorrect Soil pH

-Use a soil testing kit to determine whether the pH levels of your soil are suitable for roses.
-If the soil pH isn’t quite right, you can adjust it.
-Mix in some sulfur or ericaceous compost to make the soil more acidic.
+I find that the best method is to use a soil testing kit to determine whether the pH levels of my soil are suitable for roses.
+If the soil pH isn’t quite right, I’ll look to adjust it.
+To do this, I simply mix in some sulfur or ericaceous compost to make the soil more acidic.
 To make the soil more alkaline, mix in some lime.

 8) Diseases or Fungal Infections

-Prevent diseases by giving your roses plenty of space away from other plants.
+I try to prevent diseases by giving my roses plenty of space away from other plants.
 This improves air circulation and reduces the risk of disease transmission.
-Water your rose at the base rather than above, as splashing water on the leaves can lead to fungal infections.
+I also water my rose plants at the base rather than above, as splashing water on the leaves can lead to fungal infections.

 9) Pest Infestations